This vegan Tahini Cookies recipe is a deliciously healthy plant-based snack that you and your family will totally love!

 These cookies stay fresh for about 3-5 days.
 Because this recipe yields a really soft and chewy cookie, they don’t tend to get stale super quickly.
 But make sure to store in an air tight container to preserve their freshness.

-You can use 2/3 cups of light brown sugar instead but note that brown sugar is sweeter than coconut sugar so this will likely yield a slightly sweeter cookie.
+You can use 2/3 cups of light brown sugar instead.
+Note that brown sugar is sweeter than coconut sugar so this will likely yield a slightly sweeter cookie.

 You can make these cookies nut friendly by substituting the almond butter for a seed butter – like sun butter or soy butter.
-However, these cookies are not sesame friendly as tahini is made from sesame seeds.
+However, these cookies are not appropriate for sesame allergies, as tahini is made from sesame seeds.

 More Recipes You Might Like